8 officer-involved shootings reported in Colorado in a week

 Since Jan.
-9, law enforcement in the city of Pueblo, Westminster, Colorado Springs, Fort Collins, Pueblo County, Frisco, Aurora and Englewood have opened fire on suspects.
+9, law enforcement in the city of Pueblo, Westminster, Colorado Springs, Fort Collins, Pueblo County, Frisco, Aurora, Englewood and Fort Lupton have opened fire on suspects.

 While no officers have been killed in Colorado so far 2019, at least one has been injured in these incidents.